-The Food and Drug Administration (FDA) is announcing an opportunity for public comment on the proposed collection of certain information by the agency.
-Under the Paperwork Reduction Act of 1995 (the PRA), Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
-This notice solicits comments on FDA Form 3038, Interstate Shellfish Dealers Certificate.
+The Food and Drug Administration (FDA or Agency) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
+Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
+This notice solicits comments on the information collection provisions of the Interstate Shellfish Dealer's Certificate.

-Submit written or electronic comments on the collection of information by May 5, 2003.
+Submit either electronic or written comments on the collection of information by August 7, 2018.

 FOR FURTHER INFORMATION CONTACT:

-Under 42 U.S.C.
-243, FDA is required to cooperate with and aid State and local authorities in the enforcement of their health regulations and is authorized to assist States in the prevention and suppression of communicable diseases.
+Under Section 243 of the Public Health Service Act (42 U.S.C.
+243), FDA is required to cooperate with and aid State and local authorities in the enforcement of their health regulations and are authorized to assist States in the prevention and suppression of communicable diseases.
 Under this authority, FDA participates with State regulatory agencies, some foreign nations, and the molluscan shellfish industry in the National Shellfish Sanitation Program (NSSP).

 FDA estimates the burden of this collection of information as follows:

 |Activity||FDA Form No.||Number of respondents||Number of responses per

 |Submission of Interstate Shellfish Dealer's Certificate||3038||40||57||2,280||0.10 (6 minutes)||228|

 |1 There are no capital costs or operating and maintenance costs associated with this collection of information.|